 These short animated films where developed by the RCM in collaboration with The Royal College of Obstetricians and Gynaecologists (RCOG), The Royal College General Practitioners (RCGP), survivors of FGM, NGOs and a variety of local community partners.

 All three short animations cab viewed viewed via the following links:

 This statement aims to protect girls from Female Genital Mutilation (FGM).
 You can print it and carry it with you – especially when you go abroad.
 This statement makes it clear that FGM is a serious criminal offence in Scotland and throughout the UK, with a maximum penalty of 14 years in prison for anyone found guilty of the offence.

 The Women’s Support Project have produced a range of Materials including: a DVD, information leaflets for practitioners highlighting key points, good practice, resources and services, and a standardised training package and risk assessment tool and an FGM statement that sets out the law in relation to FGM in Scotland.

 - Petals: Is a web app for young people, both girls and boys living in the UK who want to find out more about Female Genital Mutilation (FGM).

-Education Scotland working with partners and Education Authority staff has produced a short supported PowerPoint presentation, which authorities and headteachers can use to raise awareness of Female Genital Mutilation (FGM) in schools and early years settings.
+To increase the knowledge and understanding of staff and to help them to safeguard children from the abuses associated with FGM, Education Scotland, working with partners and Education Authority staff has produced a short supported PowerPoint presentation, to raise awareness of Female Genital Mutilation (FGM) in schools and early years settings.

-A letter from the Chief Nursing Officer/Chief Medical Officer in Scotland was issued in July 2015 to inform health professionals (in Scotland) of the additional resources available to support the delivery of services to people who have had FGM or at risk of FGM.
-It also provides a reminder to be alert to young girls being taken out of Scotland to have FGM performed.
+A letter from the Chief Nursing Officer/Chief Medical Officer in Scotland was issued in July 2015 to inform health professionals in Scotland of the additional resources available to support the delivery of services to people who have had FGM or at risk of FGM.
+It also provided a reminder to be alert to young girls being taken out of Scotland to have FGM performed.